 A Flex Spending Arrangement (FSA) is a benefit that allows an employee to redirect a portion of their pay, through the convenience of equal, pre-tax payroll deductions, to create a spending account for healthcare and/or dependent care expenses.
 This means that the money is deducted from your pay before Federal, State/Local (most) and Social Security/Medicare Taxes are calculated.
 Because you do not pay these taxes on money that goes into your spending accounts, you decrease your taxable income - and increase your take home pay.

 You can enroll in a Medical Reimbursement Account and/or a Dependent Care Account.
-In estimating your separate election amounts, remember all expenses must be incurred between January 1, 2016 and December 31, 2016.
+In estimating your separate election amounts, remember all expenses must be incurred between January 1 and December 31 of each year.
 Estimate conservatively, as unused funds at that end of the plan year are forfeited (see below for the Medical Grace Period).
 Medical and Dependent Care amounts are not "transferable" between accounts.

 Medical Reimbursement Account (MRA)